Arctocephalus forsteri: Description

 Males have been reported as large as 160 kg; their average weight is about 126 kg.
 Males can be 2 m long.
 Females are between 30 and 50 kg (66–110 lbs) on average, and can be as long as 1.5 m.
 Newborn pups are 3.3–3.9 kg (7.3–8.6 lbs) on average, and between 40 and 55 cm (1.3–1.8 ft) long.
 At 290 days old males are about 14.1 kg, and females are about 12.6 kg.
 Like other otariids, they have external ears and hind flippers that rotate forward, which visibly distinguish them from true seals.
-They have a pointy nose with long pale whiskers.
+They have a pointed nose with long pale whiskers.
 Fur seals are covered by two layers of fur.
 The coat is grey-brown on their back, and lighter on their belly.
-Some have white tips on longer upper hairs, which can give them a silver-like appearance.
+Some have white tips on longer upper hairs, which can give them a silvery appearance.

 So called "Upland Seals" once found on Antipodes Islands and Macquarie Island have been claimed as a distinct subspecies with thicker furs by scientists, although it is unclear whether these seals were genetically distinct.